isayevlab/AIMNet2/README.md

-numbers (N,)    # atomic numbers charge (B,)    # molecular charge mult (B,)      # spin multiplicity, optional mol_idx (N,)   # molecule index for each atom, should contain integers in increasing order.
+numbers (N,)    # atomic numbers charge (B,)    # molecular charge mult (B,)      # spin multiplicity, optional mol_idx (N,)   # molecule index for each atom, should contain integers in increasing order, with (B-1) is the maximum number.
 ```

 where `B` is the number of molecules, `N` is number of atoms.